leafOfTree/svelte-mode/README.md

 (`sgml-close-tag`).
 This however does not work for components that share their name with unclosed html tags, like for example the `Link` component from `svelte-routing`.
 SGML mode by default checks whether tags are supposed to be closed or not by comparing tag names with lists of element names case-insensitively, so `<Link>` is equivalent to `<link>`.
-The following configuration snippet makes the comparison of tag names by SGML mode case-insensitive when svelte-mode is the current active major-mode in the buffer.
+The following configuration snippet makes the comparison of tag names by SGML mode case-sensitive when svelte-mode is the current active major-mode in the buffer.
 Just add it to your config file and you're good to go.

 ```elisp